 Oak Ridge is the place to be for history lovers.
 During World War II, Oak Ridge was built under a cloak of secrecy to house thousands of workers and their families who helped develop the atomic bomb.
 Now, the Secret City offers countless opportunities for visitors to dig deeper into the past.
 From museums to monuments, there are plenty of ways to soak up the history of the city when you visit.
 Here are the 6 best places to go to explore the history of Oak Ridge TN:

 When you want to learn more about Oak Ridge’s history, there is no better place to start than the American Museum of Science and Energy.
 The museum teaches you how 75,000 people kept a secret during World War II.
 You will learn about the Manhattan Project and how Oak Ridge was constructed, as well as how the technology developed in Oak Ridge has shaped our nation.
-The museum is currently in the process of moving locations, but it is expected to reopen in the fall of 2018!

 If you have kids or are just a kid at heart, you will love the Children’s Museum of Oak Ridge!
 This museum teaches you about the Appalachian heritage of East Tennessee and the history of Oak Ridge in a unique and hands-on way.
 It provides children with the opportunity to learn while having fun in interactive exhibit galleries.
-Some of the highlights of the museum include the Waterworks Exhibit, where children can find out what it’s like to run a tugboat on the Tennessee River, and The Dollhouse, which is a two-story dollhouse that children can actually go inside and play!

 The Secret City Commemorative Walk is a memorial dedicated to the men and women who came to Oak Ridge during WWII when it wasn’t even found on any maps.
 The memorial is located in Bissell Park and features an oval walkway with 10 bronze plaques that explain Oak Ridge’s role in the war.
 There are also 8 bronze markers that show what life was like for the people who lived in the city before it was open to the public.
 At the end of the walk, there are four 30-foot-long “Founder Walls,” which show the 1,488 original founders who came to Oak Ridge during 1942-1949.